-Everyday life can bring on many different forms of stress, but being pregnant can bring on a whole new level of feeling completely overwhelmed.
-Maybe you’re a first-time mom, or you have two little ones running around to keep up with.
-No matter the situation, stress during pregnancy is sure to creep up for many of us, and you may worry about how it affects pregnancy.
+Everyday life can bring on many different forms of stress, but being pregnant can bring a new level of feeling completely overwhelmed.
+Maybe you’re a first-time mom or have two little ones running around to keep up with.
+No matter the situation, stress during pregnancy is sure to creep up for many of us, and you may worry about how stress affects pregnancy.

-I’m going to dish all the details you need to know about how stress affects pregnancy and then share three tips any pregnant momma can implement to feel calmer.
+I’m going to dish out all the details you need to know about how stress affects pregnancy and then share three tips any pregnant momma can implement to feel calmer.

 How Stress Affects Pregnancy

 It’s natural for us mommas to worry about how stress affects pregnancy and our growing babies.
-There are so many things we need to limit or completely avoid to protect our growing babes.
-Stress happens to be one of them, but how worried do you need to be?
+We must limit or altogether avoid many things to protect our growing babies.
+Stress is one of them, but how worried do you need to be?
 Do you need to stress over the fact that you are stressed out with work?
 Likely not.

-Here’s what you really need to know about stress and pregnancy.
+Here’s what you need to know about stress and pregnancy.

-- The March of Dimes claims that feeling stressed during pregnancy is pretty common, but having too much stress can make you feel uncomfortable.
-It can lead to difficulty sleeping, headaches, and changes in appetite.
-This is not what we want when we already toss and turn, trying to find a comfortable position to sleep in at night!
+- The March of Dimes claims that stress during pregnancy is pretty common, but too much stress can make you feel uncomfortable.1 It can lead to difficulty sleeping, headaches, and changes in appetite.
+This is not what we want when we’re already tossing and turning, trying to find a comfortable sleeping position at night!

 - It’s very high levels of stress you want to watch out for.
-Chronic levels of stress can lead to things like high blood pressure, which does not mix well with pregnancy.
+Chronic high-stress levels can lead to high blood pressure, which does not mix well with pregnancy.2,3,4,6

-- It’s the severe type of stress that can lead to complications.
-We’re talking divorce, a death in the family, catastrophic events, losing your job, which can cause financial stress, and chronic stress from things like depression or long-term financial issues.
+- It’s the severe type of stress that can lead to complications.5,6 We’re talking divorce, a death in the family, catastrophic events, and losing your job, which can cause financial stress and chronic stress from things like depression or long-term financial issues.